 Curry has well and truly been adopted by Britain as a national dish.
 It is thought that 23 million people in the UK enjoy curry on a regular basis and with numbers like those; it’s easy to see just how much of a home Britain is for many types of curry.

-Curry in the UK dates back all the way to the 18th century, and possibly even further into our ancestor’s history.
+follow Curry in the UK dates back all the way to the 18th century, and possibly even further into our ancestor’s history.
 Some of the first recipes to be tried and tested in the UK were very mild compared to today’s preferred level of heat, using more herbs than spices.
 By the 19th century turmeric, cumin, ginger, fenugreek and cayenne were embraced into the mix and we moved further towards more traditional curries from the sub-continent.

-The first curry house in the UK was opened around 200 years ago by Sake Dean Mahomed.
+where to buy prednisone uk The first curry house in the UK was opened around 200 years ago by Sake Dean Mahomed.
 A Muslim soldier, Mahomed founded the Hindoostane Coffee House in Portman Square, London, and exposed many to their first experience of spicy sub-continental cooking.

 Since Britain’s first taste of curry all these years ago, the number of ‘Indian’ restaurants has only grown.
 The first surge of this exotic cuisine came in the late 1930s, where many Indians arrived here to help rebuild London after the Blitz.
 Enterprising Bangladeshis soon noticed the British interest in their street food and invested in opening restaurants for UK natives.